 With extra weight, weighted blankets cause a calming effect that eases stress and anxiety.
-Many who have used a weighted blanket have reported an improved sleep within a week of using it.
+Many women with pregnancy who have used a weighted blanket have reported an improved sleep within a week of using it.

 Prevents the need for sleep and anti-stress pills

 Most of the expectant mothers resort to the use of anti-stress pills in order to fall asleep at night.
 However, these pills only serve to accumulate the sleep and make one drowsy during the day.
 It simply does not induce natural sleep that is full of relaxation and calming sensation.
-However, a weighted blanket has the advantage of applying a massage-like effect that makes one fall asleep with relaxed body muscles and nerves.
+However, a weighted blanket has the advantage of applying a massage-like effect that makes the women with pregnancy fall asleep with relaxed body muscles and nerves.

 Improves blood circulation

 Blood circulation is very important for pregnant women and their unborn babies.
-To aid proper blood circulation, a good sleep position should be adopting.
-However, for pregnant mothers, this is often a challenge.
-Weighted blankets offer enough support and comfort for pregnant mothers to get quality sleep which results in sufficient blood circulation.
+To aid proper blood circulation, a good sleep position should be adopted.
+However, during pregnancy, this is often a challenge.
+A weighted blanket offers enough support and comfort during pregnancy hence pregnant mothers get quality sleep which results in sufficient blood circulation.
 The nerve relaxation that results from the extra weights from weighted blankets also allows blood to flow freely in the body.